-Local politics under pressure from legal experts - SWI swissinfo.ch
+Local politics under pressure from legal experts

 Are specialists and judges undermining the Swiss system of direct democracy?
 The growing influence of legal opinions risks making the task of local politicians difficult and unattractive.

 “An increasing number of political decisions are contested for legal reasons.
-Be it because people’s initiatives are declared invalid before a vote or because ballot box decisions are challenged,” says Andreas Glaser of the Centre for Democracy Studies.
+Be it because people’s initiatives are declared invalid before a vote or because ballot box decisions are challenged,” says Andreas Glaser of the Centre for Democracy Studiesexternal link.

 Glaser says the trend is particularly significant for local ballots as citizens can decide details with an immediate impact on everyday life, unlike nationwide initiatives which, as a rule, focus on more basic issues.